 Sisyphus’ belief that he cheated the gods and was controlling his fate, but actually being subjected to an endless and pointless task as a punishment by the gods, shows a cruel lesson.
 Essentially, he is not only tortured physically but also in the psychological torment of never reaching his goal, no matter how often or hard he approaches the task.
 This emphasizes a cruel lesson that humans cannot escape their fate.

-Although the Margot Line was a technologically advanced defensive barrier, forcing the Germans to go around it, it ultimately allowed the German forces to navigate through the Ardennes Forest, which was considered a natural defense structure and therefore barely reinforced.
-This becomes ironic as the very defense plan that France relied on, essentially, paved the way for the German invasion and resulted in rapid defeat.
+Although the Margot Line was a technologically advanced defensive barrier, forcing the Germans to go around it, it ultimately allowed the German forces to navigate through the Ardennes Forest, which was considered a natural defence structure and therefore barely reinforced.
+This becomes ironic as the very defence plan that France relied on, essentially, paved the way for the German invasion and resulted in rapid defeat.

 Verbal irony